11 new COVID-19 cases in Southeast Idaho - Local News 8

 SOUTHEAST IDAHO (KIFI/KIDK) - Southeastern Idaho Public Health has 11 new confirmed cases of COVID-19.

-There are three new cases in Bannock County, one in Bear Lake County, six in Bingham County and one in Oneida County.
+There are seven new cases in Bannock County, one in Bingham County, one in Caribou County, one in Franklin County and one in Oneida County.

+- The patient is a female in her 50s from Bannock County.
+She is recovering at home.
+The case is considered community transmission.

+- The patient is a male in his 70s from Bannock County.
+He is recovering at home.
+An investigation is ongoing.

 - The patient is a male in his 40s from Bannock County.
 He is recovering at home.
-Patient had contact with a confirmed case.
+The case is considered community transmission.

-- The patient is a female, under the age of 18, from Bannock County.
+- The patient is a female in her 40s from Bannock County.
 She is recovering at home.
-She had contact with a confirmed case.
+The case is considered community transmission.

 - The patient is a female, under the age of 18, from Bannock County.
 She is recovering at home.
 The case is considered community transmission.

-- The patient is a female, under the age of 18, from Bear Lake County.
-The patient is recovering at home.
-She had contact with a confirmed case.

-- The patient is a male in his 80s from Bingham County.
+- The patient is a male in his 40s from Bannock County.
 He is recovering at home.
-The case is considered community transmission.
+An investigation is ongoing.

-- The patient is a female, under the age of 18, from Bingham County.
+- The patient is a female in her 60s from Bannock County.
 She is recovering at home.
-The case is considered community transmission.
+An investigation is ongoing.

-- The patient is a female in her 30s from Bingham County.
+- The patient is a female in her 40s from Bingham County.
 She is recovering at home.
-The case is considered community transmission.

-- The patient is a female in her 60s from Bingham County.
-The case is considered community transmission.
+An investigation is ongoing.

 Community transmission is defined as illness within a community that lacks connection to travel or other confirmed cases.